A subtle, creamy white‑floral that feels quietly luxurious without overpowering — perfect for polished daytime and office wear.

 - Premium price for a minimalist style

-Only gently.
-It’s more creamy and clean than sugary, with soft vanilla in the base.
+Only slightly.
+It leans creamy and clean rather than sugary, with a soft vanilla-musk base.

-No. The creaminess reads more soft rice/almond than coconut/monoi.
+No. The creaminess reads more soft rice/almond than coconut or monoi.

-Best in spring and summer, also fine in autumn.
-In winter it becomes closer to skin.
+It’s best in spring and summer, and it works well in early fall.
+In winter it tends to sit closer to the skin.

 See also

-If you’re deciding between Creed bottles, or want something a touch bolder for evenings, read our full brand roundup: Best Creed Fragrances for Her — includes quick picks, wear-time notes and when to choose each one.
-If you want some non creed options have a look at our Best Feminine Perfume guide for some ideas.
+If you’re deciding between Creed bottles—or want something bolder for evening—read our full brand roundup: Best Creed Fragrances for Her.
+It includes quick picks, wear-time notes, and guidance on when to choose each one.
+If you’d like non-Creed options, take a look at our Best Feminine Perfume guide for more ideas.